Washington Wizards Odds

 - Who will be the Wizards’ leading scorer in the first quarter?

-- Will Bradley Beal score more than 30 points in the game?
+- Will Kyle Kuzma score more than 30 points in the game?

 Futures, on the other hand, are bets placed on an event that will take place in the future, not in tonight’s game.
 Some examples of common Wizards futures wagers include betting on whether or not the Wizards will make the playoffs, what their end-of-season division ranking will be, or whether they’ll run all the way to an NBA Championship.